 - Another possibility: they knew Amber Menendez had the recorded chip on her somewhere, but didn't care.
 As Richards' fellow contestants noted, their resistance movement actually had a base out in the game zone, but had never found the up-link satellite dish that was also out there because "No one ever comes out here."
 The people in the studio didn't know any of the contestants had friends out there, and probably just figured that the recording (which they no longer needed for anything) would be fried or mangled or just plain lost along with her corpse when she inevitably met some gruesome demise.

-One Funny Background Event you can catch if you're paying attention is when the announcer is telling the people in the audience what kinds of prizes they can win.
+- One Funny Background Event you can catch if you're paying attention is when the announcer is telling the people in the audience what kinds of prizes they can win.
 One of them is "Ortho-Pure Procreation Pills" which are also mentioned to be "available in adult's and child's sizes."
 Recreation pills might make sense if this society has legalized recreational drugs as part of its Bread and Circuses, but Procreation?
-Aside from the obvious potential Squicky implications if these are indeed some kind of fantastic Viagra or the like, how exactly does this square with the dystopian society's stated sexual mores?
+Aside from the obvious potential Squicky implications if these are indeed some kind of fantastic Viagra or the like, this doesn't really square with the dystopian society's sexual mores.

-Amber changes her mind about Richards when she sees two people on the news supposedly in the hospital after being attacked by him.
+- Amber changes her mind about Richards when she sees two people on the news supposedly in the hospital in critical condition after being attacked by him.
 These are the same people who almost let him get away.
-Now, if a person is supposedly dying after a You Have Failed Me, what are the odds for a totalitarian government to let him live?
+Now, if a person portrayed as getting killed in fake footage after failing the state typically gets "removed" from reality as well, what are the odds that this totalitarian government allowed either of them to live?